luukitooo/Symbol-Processing-Demo/README.md

 ## About Project
 I created an annotation which generates UI Events in compile time, you just need to define a view state, annotate it with @UIEvents and rebuild the project.
-Annotations are processing with KSP (Kotlin Symbol Processing) and code is generated with KotlinPoet.
+Annotations are processed with KSP (Kotlin Symbol Processing) and code is generated with KotlinPoet.

 P.S.
 This project was made for educational purposes.